b-ox/schema4i.org/README.md

  **Objects** we call a logical unit of attributes.
 It's a little bit similar to a field group containing field. **Attributes** are the properties of an object.
 These properties can be fields that have values.
 Most of the times the values are text values, date formats or keys of an enumeration.
 Attributes can also be links pointing to other objects or refer to other datasets via URL.

 The names of objects and attributes or enumerations always start with a capital letter and ideally consists of a single word.
 In some cases it makes sense to use several words to define an object to get better meaning.
-In this case we use the "Upper Camel Case" notation like e.g. in the object [**P**ostal**A**ddress](https://pending.schema4i.org/PostalAddress) or the attribute [**H**ouse**N**umber](https://pending.schema4i.org/HouseNumber).
+In this case we use the "PascalCase" notation like e.g. in the object [**P**ostal**A**ddress](https://pending.schema4i.org/PostalAddress).

 ### Modelling objects